 Step 2B: Send Your Tax Preparer your Expense Records

-Remember that spreadsheet you laboured over all year, and then further organized in preparation for filing your taxes?
-Time to send that along as well.
+Remember that spreadsheet you labored over all year, and then further organized in preparation for filing your taxes?
+It’s time to send that along as well.
 The cleaner the records you keep, and the more clearly you itemize and break down your information, the better the chance your tax preparer will be able to kick some butt on your tax return.